qlik-oss/web-integration-examples/README.md

 # Web app using Qlik backend APIs

+**Note: Work on progress.
+You cannot get redirected back to your web app yet.
+You need to manually sign in and return to your web app again.**

 This is a simple web application that uses the new Qlik SaaS APIs to showcase how you can:

 * Build modern web applications and integrate with Qlik APIs